cilium/cilium/Documentation/install/upgrade.rst

     unless the environment variable ``CILIUM_CUSTOM_CNI_CONF`` is set in which case any already existing configuration file is untouched.

+  * The new default value for the option ``monitor-aggregation`` is now ``medium`` instead of ``none``.
+This will cause the BPF datapath to perform more aggressive aggregation on packet forwarding related events to reduce CPU consumption while running ``cilium monitor``.
+The automatic change only applies to the default ConfigMap.
+Existing deployments will need to change the setting in the ConfigMap explicitely.

 New ConfigMap Options
 ~~~~~~~~~~~~~~~~~~~~~